 The RSPCA Approved Farming Scheme is Australia’s leading independent certification scheme focused on animal welfare.
+The RSPCA Approved Farming Scheme’s vision is a future of higher welfare farming and its mission to improve the quality of life of farmed animals.
 We work closely with farmers to make a positive impact on the lives of Australia’s most intensively farmed animals by providing an environment that meets their behavioural needs.
 More than 2.5 billion hens, pigs, chickens, turkeys and farmed Atlantic salmon have benefitted from higher welfare conditions since the Scheme began in 1996.

 The RSPCA has developed animal welfare standards for layer hens, pigs, meat chickens, turkeys, farmed Atlantic salmon and dairy calves.
 These standards go well beyond legal requirements and are based on the best available animal welfare science, RSPCA policy, leading farming practices in Australia and overseas and take account of the commercial realities associated with farming.
 They are detailed and specific to each species, publicly available, and are reviewed every five years.
 By regularly reviewing the standards, continual improvements can be made to the welfare of millions of farm animals.
 The RSPCA’s standards prohibit many unnecessary or inhumane farming systems such as the use of battery cages for layer hens or sow stalls and farrowing crates for pigs.